jibsirirak/Captain-Game/README.md

 ## General Information
 Captain is an arcade type game where the game's storyline is that captain loses his shield and searches for it.
-And along the way, many objects will fall down If something other than a shield is dropped on you Life will decrease.
+And along the way, many objects will fall down If something other than a shield is dropped on you, your score will decrease, but if it gets hit by an explosion.
+Health will decrease by one.

 ## Technologies Used
 - pygame library in python